arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

-Lucas used: 21.97 credits, Artur used: 6.81 credits and César used: ??.
+Lucas used: 21.97 credits, Artur used: 6.81 credits and César used: 1.44 credits.
 The credits were spent during development mainly due to the testing and training inside the VM's.

 ## Overall discussion of project